amaranth-lang/amaranth/docs/lang.rst

 The prelude
 ===========

-Because nMigen is a regular Python library, it needs to be imported before use.
-The root ``nmigen`` module, called *the prelude*, is carefully curated to export a small amount of the most essential names, useful in nearly every design.
-In source files dedicated to nMigen code, it is a good practice to use a :ref:`glob import <python:tut-pkg-import-star>` for readability:
+Because Amaranth is a regular Python library, it needs to be imported before use.
+The root ``amaranth`` module, called *the prelude*, is carefully curated to export a small amount of the most essential names, useful in nearly every design.
+In source files dedicated to Amaranth code, it is a good practice to use a :ref:`glob import <python:tut-pkg-import-star>` for readability:

 .. code-block::

-   from nmigen import *
+   from amaranth import *

-However, if a source file uses nMigen together with other libraries, or if glob imports are frowned upon, it is conventional to use a short alias instead:
+However, if a source file uses Amaranth together with other libraries, or if glob imports are frowned upon, it is conventional to use a short alias instead:

 .. code-block::

-   import nmigen as nm
+   import amaranth as am

 All of the examples below assume that a glob import is used.

 .. testsetup::

-   from nmigen import *
+   from amaranth import *

 .. _lang-values: